RedPitaya/Documentation/appsFeatures/examples/DMM/deepMemoryGen_continuous.rst

 Limitations:

 * The minimum buffer size is 64 samples (256 bytes).
-This results in a maximum continuous output frequency of 1.953 MHz.
+This results in a maximum continuous output frequency of 1.953 MHz (if we consider one period per buffer).
 * Buffer start addresses must be multiples of 4096 (DDR page size).

 To learn more about the Deep Memory Generation, please refer to the :ref:`Deep Memory Generation <deepMemoryGen>` section.